Skip to content

 Strategy for Multi-Agent Clusters

-In a multi-agent system, caching becomes even more powerful when you share caches across different agent roles.
+In a multi-agent system, the ADK’s App-level caching becomes even more powerful when you share caches across different agent roles.

 Performance Gains: Beyond the Bill

 It’s not just about money.
 Context caching significantly reduces Time-To-First-Token (TTFT).
 Because the model doesn’t have to re-read the first million tokens, it can start generating the response almost instantly.
-In our tests, we saw TTFT drop from 15 seconds to under 2 seconds for 1M token contexts.
+In our tests with Gemini 3 Pro, we saw TTFT drop from 15 seconds to under 1.5 seconds for 1M token contexts.

 Conclusion

 Context caching is the key that unlocks the true potential of Gemini 3’s infinite memory.
-By separating “knowledge storage” from “inference execution,” we can finally build agentic systems that are as efficient as they are intelligent.
+By using the Google ADK to manage this lifecycle, we can finally build agentic systems that are as efficient as they are intelligent.